-Below I will explain the fundamental steps that each Interior Visualisation project has.
+Below I will explain the fundamental steps for achieving high-quality 3D visualisation that each Interior Visualisation project must have.

 We are not one of the many Visualisation companies or freelancers that get DWG’s and turn them into 3D models and visuals on the base – point and shoot.
 TALLBOX has a eleven-years of invaluable experience in Interior Design and Build sector.

 That is the reason that we always start with an Initial Brief meeting.

 That meeting will lay the foundation of each project.
 We start by setting the agenda of these thirty or sixty minutes.
 Often meetings are virtual (skype, facetime or other) as we value our partner’s time.

 - problems that may occur

 - sketches / possible ideas that your design team have